flutter/website/src/docs/development/tools/devtools/memory.md

 help to understand how your application's memory usage is performing within the Dart/Flutter framework (heap).

 Posting your own custom event(s) are done using the dart:developer package postEvent method.
+In particular, the event name must be prefixed with **DevTools.Event_** then your event name would be appended e.g., **DevTools.Event_**_MyEventName_

-Add the following import to your code:
+To use add the following import to your code:

 ```
 import 'dart:developer' as developer;